hmqcnoesy/booknotes/Web/Matts Angle Brackets.md

 A search term value of "mozilla" above, with the checkbox clicked, would result in a request to
-`search?searchterm=mozilla&old=true`.
+`search?term=mozilla&old=true`.

-If a `method` value of "POST" is used instead of "GET", the names/values of the form data are serialized similarly and submitted with the HTTP request, but are sent in the HTTP headers rather than as the URL query string.
+If a `method` value of "POST" is used instead of "GET", the names/values of the form data are serialized similarly and submitted within the HTTP request, but are sent in the HTTP headers rather than as the URL query string.